tmansuroglu/Foodcheck/ISSUES.md

 -   after edit food order changes

 *   **Completed tasks.** Completed tasks should not be shown on the main boards.
 When a task is marked completed, you may decide how it will be shown, but it should be separated.
 For example, you could have a special board for completed tasks, or you could make a completely separate page that loads all the completed tasks.

-    **Toggle display type**: There should be a button that allows users to toggle between "list" and "board" views of all the boards.
-Hint: keep a state variable on the container that contains two possible values.
-Here is an example of what we mean by [board](./board-example.png) and [list](./list-example.png).
-List-view only has to be read-only